Kairos-T/kairostay.com/README.md

 # kairostay.com
-[TO BE] Revamped portfolio site built with React with Parallax, React Three Fibre, Tailwind and a bunch of other stuff :D
+Revamped portfolio site built with React with Parallax, React Three Fibre, Tailwind and a bunch of other stuff :D

 ## Table of Contents
 This README might get a little lengthy, so heres a ToC to help you get around.